aukehoe/aukehoe.github.io/index.md

 **Experience** Coming up on 2 years in creating and maintaining automated testing environments for contracted sites as well as a time being a project manager for a full-class collaborative project.

 ### Things I've Done
-I have had the opportunity to work on a few projects.
+I have had the opportunity to work on several projects that I enjoyed.
 You can [view my projects](projects.md) here.